lildude/phpZenfolio/README.md

 ## License

-phpZenfolio is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+All code is licensed under the [MIT License](https://opensource.org/licenses/MIT) and all documentation is licensed under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).